TheDoctor0/WebDevShell/README.md

 - `Laravel Artisan` (all commands + documentation link)
 - `Composer` (all commands + documentation link)
 - `NPM` (run dev/production/watch + documentation link)
-- `StackOverflow Search` (search selected text or if empty from clipboard)
+- `StackOverflow Search` (text in search input or if empty from selected text)
-- `Google Search` (search selected text or if empty from clipboard)
+- `Google Search` (text in search input or if empty from selected text)
 - `Check Internet Connection` (ping 1.1.1.1)

 More will be added in the future.
 I am open to suggestions.